W427697/Discord-/docs/builders/vite.md

 ## Configuration

-Out of the box, Storybook's Vite builder includes a set of configuration defaults for the supported frameworks, merged with your `vite.config.js` configuration file.
-We recommend keeping your Storybook Vite configuration the same as your app Vite configuration by only making changes to your `vite.config.js`.
-But you can also fine-tune the configuration specifically for Storybook by adjusting your Storybook configuration file (`.storybook/main.js|ts`) and providing the following:
+Out of the box, Storybook's Vite builder includes a set of configuration defaults for the supported frameworks, which are merged alongside your existing configuration file.
+For an optimal experience when using the Vite builder, we recommend applying any configuration directly inside Vite's configuration file (i.e., [`vite.config.js`](https://vitejs.dev/config/)).

+When Storybook loads, it automatically merges the configuration into its own.
+However, not all projects have the same requirements, and you may need to provide a custom configuration created specifically for Storybook.
+In that case, you can adjust your configuration file (.storybook/main.js|ts) and add the `viteFinal` configuration function as follows:

 <!-- prettier-ignore-start -->